isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 67. The valuation is for the purpose of determining the Guide Rent for a given property.

 {:start="68"}
-68. The independent SLA Valuation team which looks at valuation for Black and Whites will assess the market value and give the Leasing division a baseline that must be achieved for the property in question.
-They do not know the identities of the prospective tenants or the actual rent negotiated with them.
+68. The independent SLA valuation team which looks at valuation for Black and Whites will assess the market value and give the leasing division a baseline that must be achieved for the property in question.
+They, meaning the SLA valuation team, do not know the identities of the prospective tenants or the actual rents negotiated by the parties.

 *Leasing*

 {:start="69"}
-69. I turn to the final aspect in managing Black and White, the leasing process.
+69. I turn to the final aspect in managing Black and Whites - the leasing process.

 {:start="70"}
 70. Mr Leong Mun Wai, Mr Murali Pillai and Mr Leon Perera have raised specific questions on SLA’s bidding process, including how long the bidding was open for 26 Ridout Road after Minister Shanmugam’s bid was received.